ankitbioinfo/NiCo_v2/README.md

 In the original version of NiCo cell type niche interactions plot was not good due to darker color used in the color map.
 There is a way to make the color opacity reduced using `alpha` value and change the colormap using `input_colormap` and it can be used in the following way.
+To get the details of other avilable color map check the following [website](https://matplotlib.org/stable/gallery/color/colormap_reference.html)

 ```
 celltype_niche_interaction_cutoff=0.1